radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 These options are described in more detail in the example below.

-If a unique identifier exists (or can be defined based on a logical rule) to relate identities from one data source to another, then RadiantOne can easily join the corresponding entries together and return one complete identity.
+If a unique identifier exists (or can be defined based on a logical rule) to relate identities from one data source to another, then the RadiantOne service can easily join the corresponding entries together and return one complete identity.
 For instance, if a company uses an employee identification number in both its enterprise directory and its HR database, RadiantOne can match the value from each to form an aggregated entry with the attributes from both.

 >[!note]
->If a single unique identifier does not exist across the sources, the [Global Identity Builder](getting-started-with-radiantone.md#global-identity-builder) can be used to define correlation rules and create a common identifier that RadiantOne FID can use for the join.
+>If a single unique identifier does not exist across the sources, the [Global Identity Builder](../global-identity-builder/introduction) can be used to define correlation rules and create a common identifier that the RadiantOne service can use for the join.

 In the example shown below, there is an Enterprise Directory and an HR database, which each contain some information about Aaron Wilson.
 There is an employee ID number which is found in both sources.
 RadiantOne uses this attribute’s value to form the join between the two underlying data sources to make a single identity with information from both.

 Notice that the phone number stored in the HR database is different than the phone number in the Enterprise Directory.
-Some analysis is needed to determine how RadiantOne FID should comprise the joined entry.
+Some analysis is needed to determine how the RadiantOne service should comprise the joined entry.
 Some possibilities include:

 The Enterprise Directory’s phone attributes are known to be out of date and unreliable.
 Aaron’s unified identity should only use the HR Database’s phone number.
 In this case, the join can be configured to return the HR database phone number as authoritative.
 An example of this is shown in the diagram below.

 ![Join Example Using Attribute Authority](Media/Image3.10.jpg)

 The Enterprise Directory phone numbers are for work phone numbers, and the HR Database tracks home phone numbers.
-Aaron’s unified identity could show both, either as a multi-valued attribute (as depicted in the diagram below), or by showing each phone number as a separate attribute (each having a different name – one could be mapped/returned by RadiantOne FID as Work Phone while the other could be Home Phone).
+Aaron’s unified identity could show both, either as a multi-valued attribute (as depicted in the diagram below), or by showing each phone number as a separate attribute (each having a different name – one could be mapped/returned by the RadiantOne service as Work Phone while the other could be Home Phone).

 ![Join Example Showing Common Attributes Returned as Multi-Valued](Media/Image3.11.jpg)

-Joins and attribute authority are configured in the Control Panel > Setup > Directory Namespace > Namespace Design.
+Joins and attribute authority are configured in the Control Panel > Setup > Directory Namespace > Namespace Design > Object Builder tab.

 ### Model-Driven View Design